MateoGlzAlon/blockchain-raisehub-tfg/README.md

 If you’d like to explore the **deployed documentation**, you can visit the [RaiseHub documentation site](https://docs-raisehub.vercel.app/intro).

-> Please note: the documentation is still pending updates to fully reflect the blockchain functionalities introduced in the latest version.

 Everything needed to get started, such as required environment variables, setup instructions, and user guides is already available there and will continue to be updated as the project evolves.